Anna of Cilli: Marriage

-Jogaila's first wife and reigning Queen Jadwiga of Poland, Anna's second cousin, died in July 1399 after childbirth complications.
+Jogaila's first wife and reigning Queen Jadwiga of Poland, Anna's second cousin, died in July 1399 after childbirth complications, alongside her newborn daughter.
 Jogaila, who hailed from Lithuania, was left a ruler of a foreign country with no heir.
 Therefore, he sought a wife from Piast heirs with claims to the Kingdom of Poland to strengthen his claims to Poland and legitimize his rule.
 In 1401, Jogaila dispatched envoys to Celje to ask Herman II for the hand of Anna.
 Herman was related to the late queen Jadwiga through his mother's side: his mother Catherine was the sister of Jadwiga's mother Elizabeth of Bosnia, Queen of Hungary (according to some accounts, they were cousins).
 The House of Celje was thus related to the Polish court on two sides, and the proposed marriage would further strengthen the alliance, while bringing the House of Celje closer to the highest levels of European nobility.

 On 16 July 1401 Anna arrived to Kraków where she was met by Jogaila at the city gates.
 However, Jogaila took a strong dislike to his intended bride.
 According to Jan Długosz, Jogaila was furious with the envoys who brought Anna to Poland for several years.
 The wedding was postponed citing the need for Anna to learn Polish.
 Anna lived in a monastery while Jogaila traveled in eastern territories of his kingdom.
 He returned only in January 1402.
 The wedding ceremony took place on 29 January 1402 in Wawel Cathedral.
 For unknown reasons, Anna's coronation as Queen of Poland was postponed for a year until 25 February 1403.